+We are Medical Negligence Solicitors.
 We deal with a wide range of compensation claims arising out of medical negligence.
 This includes

 - • injuries suffered as a result of surgery (e.g bowel or bladder injury)

 - • failure to diagnose injuries or illness

 Your injuries may be due to mistakes at a hospital or by a GP.